creditoexpress/desafio_backend/docs/README.md

 **Optional**

+- Makefile
 - Bash / Shell terminal

 ## Setup

-If you are using a shell script terminal, just run the command below to bootstrap the setup files
+If you are using a shell script terminal, just run the command below to bootstrap the setup files.

 ```bash
 $ make setup-linux